MicrosoftDocs/azure-dev-docs/articles/ai/resources-overview.md

 # Resources for developing AI apps

-This article contains organized lists of the best learning resources for developers who are getting started building AI apps, curated for each programming language.
-Resources include popular quickstart articles, reference samples, documentation, training courses, and so on.
+This article provides the best learning resources for developers who are getting started building AI apps for each programming language.
+Resources include libraries and samples, documentation, training courses, and more.

 :::zone pivot="dotnet"